 Our residents have been helping us by throwing keys from windows and remaining in other rooms while we carry out emergency repairs and statutory safety checks, which the government have said must continue during this period.
-If you are self-isolating for 7 or 14 days due to having Covid-19 symptoms, or for longer because you are being shielded, then we will make an appointment with you for the visit to take place after your self-isolation period has ended.
+If you are self-isolating for 7 or 14 days due to having Covid-19 symptoms, then we will make an appointment with you for the visit to take place after your self-isolation period has ended.

 Being mindful of your neighbours

 With the vast majority of people following the Government guidance to stay at home, there is likely to be an increase in noise from your neighbours.
 Household noise, such as children playing, household appliances, or television and music is not considered anti-social behaviour.
 Please be tolerant and patient with your neighbours during this time of social distancing.